 - Internal Homage: The Doctor, staring seriously in a TARDIS that has just taken off for the first time the viewer sees, with the current opening theme graphics over his face?
 Where have we seen that before?

-- Lady in Red: "Is it too exciting?"
+- Lady in Red: When a cleric expresses dislike of Miss Hartigan's red dress, she responds, "Is it too exciting?"